 Let's illustrate how the calculation of the present value of an annuity is used in recording an accounting transaction.

-Exercise #11.
-On December 31, 2015, FreshStart provides a service for its customer DownCo in exchange for a promissory note requiring five annual payments of $1,000 each.
-The payments are to occur on December 31 of each year beginning on December 31, 2016.
+On December 31, 2022, FreshStart provides a service for its customer DownCo in exchange for a promissory note requiring five annual payments of $1,000 each.
+The payments are to occur on December 31 of each year beginning on December 31, 2023.
 The note does not specify any interest, and there is no market for the note.
 The value of the service performed by FreshStart is very unique and no market value is available.
 Based on the credit worthiness of DownCo and the length of the note, it is estimated that DownCo would have to pay 10% interest if it borrowed a similar amount from a bank.
-As FreshStart's accountant, how would you record the transaction on December 31, 2015?
+As FreshStart's accountant, how would you record the transaction on December 31, 2022?

 Your first step is to prepare a timeline that displays the relevant facts: